 PAP is a treatment method in which specific pharmacological actions temporally induce modifications in brain functioning and conscious experience.
 When appropriately mediated, these can be deeply meaningful experiences that elicit specific emotional, cognitive, and behavioral changes.
 The combination of psychotherapy with psychedelics can be an experience with positive long-term mental health consequences.

-Ketamine is a Schedule 3 drug and can be prescribed by a physician or a nurse practitioner in collaboration with a physician.
-Although ketamine can be purchased online, we recommend that our clients contact Resilience Integrative Wellness, with whom we collaborate.
-At Resilience Integrative Wellness, ketamine is administered by a nurse practitioner, typically intravenously or via an intramuscular injection.
-(Note: Affirming Therapy Center does not prescribe, sell, or administer ketamine.)
+Ketamine is a Schedule 3 drug and can be prescribed by a physician or a nurse practitioner in concert with a physician.
+Affirming Therapy Center does not prescribe, sell, or administer ketamine.
+Rather, we work with local wellness centers that have appropriate medical personnel and facilities to help ensure a safe, comfortable, and professional experience.
+At these wellness centers, ketamine is administered by a nurse practitioner, typically intravenously or via an intramuscular injection.

 What is PAP treatment like?

 The patient first attends a number of preparatory therapy sessions where goals and expectations are explored.